 The built-in cooler on Coleman's Cooler Quad Chair has proven very handy on warm summer outings | Credit: Jason Hummel

 Some manufacturers claim that their coolers retain ice for more than two weeks, which is extremely impressive if you’re willing to shoulder the high price tags.
-But in reality, the majority of camping trips last a couple of days rather than a couple of weeks, meaning you don’t need to keep your food cold for that long.
-The 70-quart Coleman 316 Series is our favorite cooler for casual campers and still features a respectable claimed ice retention of five days (we've experienced closer to two or three in favorable conditions).
-Available for around $85 at the time of publishing, the Coleman is made with lower-quality plastics than top-end models and won’t stand up to abuse like a Yeti, but it won’t take much of a toll on your wallet, either.
-And if you're looking for wheels for easier transport, Coleman's own 50-quart Xtreme is only $65.
+But in reality, the majority of camping trips last just a couple of days rather than a couple of weeks, meaning you don’t need to keep your food cold for that long.
+The 70-quart Coleman Classic Series is our favorite cooler for casual campers and still features a respectable claimed ice retention of five days (we've experienced closer to two or three in favorable conditions).
+Retailing for $85 but often found for much less, the Coleman is made with lower-quality plastics than top-end models and won’t stand up to abuse like a Yeti, but it won’t take much of a toll on your wallet, either.
+And if you're looking for wheels for easier transport, Coleman's own 50-quart Xtreme retails for $65 and is also often found on sale.

 Camping gear (hauling Coleman Wheeled cooler)